kishann/Accelerated_ImageRestoration_using_CUDA/README.md

 ## Instructions to Compile and Execute

-- Add the path of a high-quality input(.png) images to the imread method in each of the .cu and .cpp implementations
+- Add the path of a high-quality input(.png) image to the imread method in each of the .cu and .cpp implementations
 - The program findbestparams.cpp helps find the optimal values of R and SNR for the point spread function that is used to enhance the quality of image restoration.

 - Use the following command to run findbestparams.cpp